Due to a limit placed by Google, this map might stop working until tomorrow. See more below.

 1. When you post a map link, please encourage your readers to click the "Map Tips" link in the upper left corner.
 Many questions about the maps will be answered by those tips.

 2. It is preferred that you use a map link instead of embedding a 'live' map.
 This relates to the limit imposed by Google - see more below.

 3. Include in your post a credit thanking https://mappingsupport.com.

 4. Do not use these map links for any commercial purpose.

 Be patient.
-The data that the map displays comes from several federal servers.
+If you zoom in a lot on a map (zoom level 13 or higher) then the congressional district lines are 2-tone yellow and red.
+This coloring makes the district lines extremely easy to see on any of the various basemaps.
+The data to produce those lines comes directly from federal GIS (Geographical Information System) server(s).
 Sometimes it may take a few seconds for data to appear on the map.
-It all depends on how much other work the servers are trying to do at the same time.
+It all depends on how much other work the server(s) are trying to do at the same time.

 The map is displayed by Gmap4 which is an enhanced Google map viewer.
-Beginning with version 3 of this map, the ability to turn on an overlay that shows the congressional district boundaries is now a permanent built-in feature of Gmap4.
+The ability to turn on an overlay that shows the congressional district boundaries is now a permanent built-in feature of Gmap4.
 Additional related features have been added.

 The congressional district boundaries are current as of January 2017 and correctly show the districts for the 115th congress.

 Action Item: Use this map to show your representative examples of grossly shaped congressional districts.
 If your representative is not already a co-sponsor of H.R.
 3057, then ask them to either (1) become a co-sponsor or (2) explain to you exactly why they are in favor of gerrymandered congressional districts.